 Emotions, they believe, get in the way and slow things down.
 Controlling their feelings isn't as easy as controlling tasks, so they'll do their best to ignore them.
-Keeping things superficial-tasks, duties, goals appearances-is and manageable.
+Keeping things superficial-tasks, duties, goals and appearances-is more manageable.
 Compulsive leaders are out of touch with their inner selves and have a poor grasp of who they really are outside their professional roles.